NCA Exam Rules & Information

 The NCA offers four exam sessions per year generally in January, May, August and October.
 The 2018 NCA Exam Schedule is now available.

 Not all exams are offered at each of the four sessions; please consult the NCA Examination Schedule for a list of exams offered at each session.

 You may split your examinations between sessions; please consult your assessment report for your deadline to complete the requirements.

 Registration for each of the four exam sessions will open approximately 4-6 weeks before the registration deadlines indicated on the schedule.
 Advance registrations will not be accepted.
 Please monitor NCA Advisories for notification of the opening and closing dates of each specific registration period.

 Registration is on a first-come, first-served basis.
 Candidates will generally be accepted, space permitting.

-The current examination fee (subject to change without prior notice) is $340 CDN per exam (plus applicable taxes).
+The current examination fee is $300 CDN per exam (plus applicable taxes).
 Please note: Cost are subject to change without prior notice.